 These (5g net carb!) keto cheeseburger pockets are bound to become a favorite.
-Expect an epic cheeseburger filling, all wrapped up in our famous crazy keto dough!
+Expect a classic cheeseburger filling, all wrapped up in my crazy keto dough!

 Gluten Free & Keto Cheeseburger Pockets

 These gluten free & keto cheeseburger pockets come highly (!!) recommended.
 Fact is, it’s a fair bet that whoever tries these guys cannot believe they’re actually low carb.

 Which they are, very much so.
 Think just 5g net carbs a pocket!

 The (Dairy Free & Keto!)
 Dough

 I’m using my (now famous) Crazy Keto Dough here.
 It’s easy-peasy to whip up, dairy free (yup, not fat head!), and you can leave it in the fridge for 3-4 days (i.e. you can whip up individual batches of several things!).

 You can get three keto hot pockets out of a batch of dough.
 And also keep in mind that you don’t need to make it all into these pockets, as you can make actual keto tortillas, garlic breadsticks, (puffed up!) tortilla chips… and even some cinnamon roll knots! i.e. you’ve got options.

 I like a mixture of super fine almond flour (Anthony’s super fine is awesome) and coconut flour (again Anthony’s, best taste and texture by a mile!).
 Add a touch of xanthan gum, baking powder, and we’re golden.

 No substituting flours here and the xanthan gum is absolutely necessary.
 And, if possible, weigh your ingredients for consistent results.